About

 - Nobuko Shimizu (Research Fellow, Toyo Bunko)

-- “Yurenja Ho'onzo (酉蓮社報恩蔵) in Zojoji temple (増上寺) and the compilation of Taishō Shinshu Daizōkyō (大正新脩大藏経),” Journal of the history of Buddhism, Vol. 60 No. 2, March 2018.
+- “Yūren-ja Hōon-zō (酉蓮社報恩蔵) at Zojoji Temple (増上寺) and the Compilation of the Taishō Shinshū Daizōkyō (大正新脩大蔵経)” (Journal of the History of Buddhism, Vol. 60 No. 2, March 2018)

-- “The Originals and the Collated Texts of Taishō Shinshū Daizōkyō (大正新脩大蔵経): Through the Analysis of their Abbreviations (略符) and Footnotes and Taishō Shinshū Daizōkyō Kandō Mokuroku (大正新脩大蔵経勘同目録),” Toyo Bunko Repository ERNEST 2019 Grants-in-Aid for Scientific Research Results, March 2020.
+- “The Originals and the Collated Texts of Taishō Shinshū Daizōkyō (大正新脩大蔵経): Through the Analysis of Their Abbreviations (略符) and Footnotes and the Taishō Shinshū Daizōkyō Kan’dō Mokuroku (大正新脩大蔵経勘同目録)” (Toyo Bunko Repository ERNEST, FY2019 Grants-in-Aid for Scientific Research Results, March 2020)

-- “A Usage Example of the Original and Collated Texts Database of the Taishō Shinshū Daizōkyō: Problems with the Inclusion of ‘Kyūhon’ in the Taishōzō,” Toyo Bunko shoho: Philological report from Toyo Bunko, No. 54, March 2023.
+- “A Usage Example of the Taishō Shinshū Daizōkyō Base and Collation Texts Database: Problems with the Inclusion of ‘Kyūhon’ in the Taishōzō” (Toyo Bunko Shohō: Philological Report from Toyo Bunko, No. 54, March 2023)

 We thank Daizō Shuppan Co., Ltd. for recognizing the public value of this database and granting permission to publish the Kan’dō Mokuroku digitally.